Welcome to our NEW Website | Click here to learn about important changes and new ways to save!

 3. Let it Rest: Cover and allow the seasoned turkey to rest in your refrigerator.
 Return the turkey to your refrigerator for 10-24 hours.
 This will let the flavors penetrate the meat better.
 The salt produces the most tender turkey you've ever had and the sugar creates a crispy barrier to hold in the moisture.

-4. Dry the Turkey: Remove the turkey from the bags and pat dry with paper towels, removing excess brine.
+4. Dry the Turkey: Remove the turkey from the brining dish (I use the plastic bag it came in) and pat dry with paper towels, removing excess brine.
 Transfer to a large roasting pan and refrigerate, unwrapped, to let the turkey air-dry overnight.

 5. Let it Rest: Remove the turkey from the refrigerator and let it temper on the counter for about 1 to 3 hours.
-Place turkey breast side up on a rack in a shallow roasting pan 2 to 2½ inches deep.
+Place turkey breast side up on a rack in the roasting pan.
 Top turkey with oil or butter.

 6. Roast: Position a rack in the bottom third of the oven and preheat the oven to 425°F. Cover and roast the turkey for 1 hour, then reduce the heat to 325°F.